Undoubtedly, your to-do list has been a valuable tool for your productivity.

 4. Not Taking Breaks

-If you need a professional who often works without taking breaks, you can call on me.
+You can call on me if you need a professional who often works without taking breaks.

-If you have no dedicated time for breaks, you might be acting like a robot without your knowledge.
+If you have no dedicated time for breaks, it isn’t good.
+You are not a robot.

 So, rather than skipping breaks, schedule breaks within your working hours.